maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 Regarding custom bindings.
 They are fantastic!
 All of the input/output can be extracted away from most of the business logic, which makes for a very nice programming model.
 Downside though, is that it could be harder to run the same solution on AWS Lambda or OpenFaaS, if that is a concern.
 If runtime lock-in matters to you, I'd probably not use too many custom bindings, but otherwise they do deliver on the event-driven input/processing/output model.

-I hope you enjoyed this blog post!
-See you.
+One thing I learned from writing this blog post is that my talks seem packaed with too much info.
+But regardless, I hope you enjoyed this one.
+See you!